- Major Systems >

 All thermostats run on either line voltage or low voltage.
 Low-voltage thermostats are connected using very thin doorbell or speaker wire.
 Line voltage thermostats require a heavier wire.
 Also available are wireless thermostats.
 Indoor and outdoor remote sensors can be found easily, as well.
 Many new thermostats are able to be programmed via internet, smartphone, or tablet.

 Some thermostats come with an auto-changeover switch, which shifts the unit between heating and cooling automatically, depending on the indoor temperature.
 Other styles must be manually changed from heat to cool and vice versa.

 Non-programmable thermostats typically have a mechanical user interface—either a rotating dial or a sliding lever.
 Programmable thermostats come with either a digital button and digital screen interface, or a back-lit digital touchscreen interface.

 Face plates and mount styles can be horizontal, vertical, or round.

 Online retailer SupplyHouse.com sells a wide variety of programmable thermostats, including leading brands Honeywell, White Rodgers, Robertshaw, Lux, Wirsbo and Tekmar.
 It also offers accessories, such as wireless interface modules, trim plates, and temperature sensors.
-The company has produced some helpful videos on programmable thermostats, including the one below on how to choose the right one for you:

 This post has been brought to you by Supplyhouse.com.
 Its facts and opinions are those of BobVila.com.